 Born at Coney Island, NY in 1934, Richard Segalman actually

-Represented in approximately thirty museum permanent
+Represented in over 40 museum permanent

 collections including the Corcoran, Arkansas, Hirshhorn, Boston MFA, Minn.
 Inst., St. Louis,